As the most popular professional social network, LinkedIn is an ultra-powerful and unavoidable prospecting tool.

 - NOT: exclude a word from the search

-- "" : expression of linked keywords, searches for exact expressions.
+- "" : searches for exact the expression

-- () : a succession of conditions allows associating elements between them.
-Note that the system processes first what is between brackets.
+- () : a succession of conditions that allows associating elements.
+The system first processes what is between brackets.

 - firstname:, lastname:,title:,company:,school:, ****are the most recent operators

-⚠️ Warning: The three Booleans AND, OR, and NOT are always to be written in upper case.
+⚠️ Warning: The three Booleans AND, OR, and NOT should always be written in capital letters.

-Let's go into a little more detail to understand how the LinkedIn Boolean search operators work fully.
+Let's go into a little more detail to understand how the LinkedIn Boolean search really works.

 Quotation marks indicate a sequence of characters that must be searched for precisely as displayed.

 If you want to search for an exact phrase, you can enclose it in quotation marks.
-LinkedIn will search for the words in the order they are written in the quotes.
+LinkedIn will search for the words in the exact order they have been written within the quotes.

-For example, writing "marketing manager" searches for profiles containing marketing manager in their current description or their previous position.
+For example, writing "marketing manager" searches for profiles containing marketing manager in their current description or their previous positions.

-To search for profiles that include multiple keywords, separate the different terms with the word AND in upper case.
+To search for profiles that include multiple keywords, separate the different terms with the word AND in capital letters.

-For example, by typing manager AND purchasing, LinkedIn searches for profiles with manager AND purchasing in their description.
+For example, by typing manager AND purchasing, LinkedIn searches for profiles with manager AND purchasing in their descriptions.

 The OR boolean includes one or all of the terms listed.
 At least one of the words typed will appear in the profile, regardless of the order.
 This will result in profiles that contain one, the other or all of the words indicated.
-The more you enter OR more you will obtain results.
+The more you enter OR, the more results you'll get.

 To exclude a term from the search, you can write the term with a NOT in front of it.
 The search will exclude profiles containing that term.

-For example, the marketing search NOT "intern" will exclude all profiles containing the word "intern".
+For example, you can exclude all profiles containing the word "intern" from your search.

-Remember your middle school math classes 🤓.
-The items in parentheses are processed with each other and over the rest of the formula.
+Remember your middle school maths classes 🤓.
+The items within parentheses are grouped and must be processed together.
 The LinkedIn system works the same way!

-Parentheses require that the terms and operators inside them be searched first.
+Parentheses imply that the terms and operators inside them be searched first.

 Parentheses are used to group terms joined by OR when there is another Boolean operator in the search.
-Parentheses will therefore come into play to perform a more advanced search.
+They will therefore come into play to perform a more advanced search.

-In recent years, new operators have been added to the historical Booleans.
-The following five operators consist of entering terms after the colon.
+In recent years, new operators have been added to the historical Booleans:

 - Title: This will be the most useful of the five operators shown here.
 Enter any keyword or phrase after the colon.
 The system will select profiles containing the specified keyword.